evelinag/StarWars-social-network/README.md

 - `characters.csv`: extracted list of named characters that appeared in the screenplays.
 - `aliases.csv`: csv file with alternative names for some of the characters
 - `charactersPerScene.csv`: each line contains name of a character followed by the relative times when the character is mentioned in the screenplay.
+I used this data to generate character timelines.
    The values were computed as

        episode number + scene number/number of scenes in episode